xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 description:
 ---

+In Katalon Studio, you can add statements as test steps.
+There are four types of statements:

+* Decision-making Statements
+* Looping Statements
+* Branching Statements
+* Exception Handling Statements
+* Binary Statement
+* Assert Statement
+* Method Call Statement

+This article guides you through how to add these statements to your test case and how to define a method in both manual and script view.
 ## Decision-making Statements

-> Once a test step is added as any of the control statements, it will **not** be allowed to change it into another keyword.
+> Once a test step is added as any of the control statements, it is not allowed to change it into another keyword.

 ### In Manual view

-Open a test case in **Manual** view, then navigate to **Decision-making Statements** from command toolbar.
+Open a test case in **Manual** view.
+Click on the drop-down icon of the **Add** button, then choose **Decision-making Statements**.

+To add a keyword under a statement, select that statement then click **Add**.
+A test step is created under that statement.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/control-statements/image2017-6-30-203A403A1.png)